Skip to content

 How We Source Coupons

-Our team sources coupon codes and deals through four controlled channels:
+Our coupon codes and deals enter through four controlled channels.
+None of them involve scraping other coupon sites.

-• Direct brand partnerships: Brands that submit codes directly to our system with stated terms, limits, and exclusions
+• Direct brand partnerships: Brands that submit codes directly with stated terms, limits, and exclusions, verified independently before publishing

 Verification Process

-Before any coupon is published as active on CouponZania, it passes through six mandatory checks:
+Before any coupon is published as active on CouponZania, it passes through six mandatory checks.
+This protocol was designed by Rajat Singh and is applied to every code before it enters the system.

 1